measureproduct/MeasureProductDockerDeploymentForDataBio/README.md

 ## Setup Measure Platform on your machine

 1. First Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) on you machine.
-2. Second download  project repository either by downloading the zip file and unzipping it in a custom folder on you machine or by running the command
+2. Second download  project repository either by downloading the zip file and unzipping it in a custom folder on you machine or by running the following command that requires [Git](https://git-scm.com/) to be installed
 ```bash
 git clone https://github.com/measureproduct/MeasureProductDockerDeploymentForDataBio.git
 ```
-that requires [Git](https://git-scm.com/) to be installed.
 3. Run the following command to

 ## Monitoring DataBio Enterprise Architecture Models (ArchiMate)